Wilhelm Burgdorf

-Wilhelm Emanuel Burgdorf (15 February 1895 – 2 May 1945) was a German general during World War II, who served as a commander and staff officer in the German Army.
+Wilhelm Emanuel Burgdorf (15 February 1895 – 2 May 1945) was a German general who rose to prominence during the final years of World War II.
+Burgdorf served as a commander of 529th Infantry Regiment from May 1940 to April 1942 (part of the 299th Infantry Division).
 In October 1944, Burgdorf assumed the role of the chief of the Army Personnel Office and chief adjutant to Adolf Hitler.
-In this capacity, he played a role in the forced suicide of Field Marshal Erwin Rommel.
-Burgdorf committed suicide in the Führerbunker on 2 May 1945 at the conclusion of the Battle of Berlin.
+In this capacity, he played a key role in the forced suicide of Field Marshal Erwin Rommel.
+Burgdorf committed suicide inside the Führerbunker on 2 May 1945 at the conclusion of the Battle of Berlin.

+Early life and education

+Burgdorf was born on 15 February 1895 in Fürstenwalde, Province of Brandenburg, Kingdom of Prussia, German Empire.

 Military career

 Burgdorf joined the Prussian Army at the outbreak of World War I as an officer cadet and was commissioned as an infantry officer in Grenadier Regiment 12 in 1915.
 After the war he served in the Reichswehr and was promoted to captain in 1930.
 In the Wehrmacht, he became an instructor in tactics at the military academy in Dresden with the rank of major in 1935 and was appointed an adjutant on the staff of the IX corps in 1937.
 He was promoted to lieutenant colonel in 1938 and served as the commander of the 529th Infantry Regiment from May 1940 to April 1942.
 In May 1942, he became Chief of Department 2 of the Army Personnel Office.
 Burgdorf became the Deputy Chief in October 1942, when he was promoted to Generalmajor.

 Burgdorf was promoted to chief of the Army Personnel Office and chief adjutant to Adolf Hitler in October 1944.
 At that time, he was further promoted in rank to Generalleutnant, and one month later (on 1 November 1944) to the rank of General der Infanterie.
 Burgdorf retained that rank and position until his death.

-Burgdorf decreed: Every officer and every judge of the Wehrmacht have to act with strongest measures against doubters in the German final victory.
-"An officer who expresses himself disparaging about the state leadership is intolerable in the National Socialist state."
+Operation Valkyrie and the Court of Honor

+Following the 20 July plot to murder Hitler, which included notable members from within Germany's aristocracy and military command staff, a court was assembled to judge and condemn the conspirators.
+Burgdorf was one of the many members of Roland Freisler's so-called Court of Honor brought together to pass judgment, along with generals von Rundstedt, Keitel, Guderian, Schroth, Kriebel, Maisel, Kircheim, and Specht.
+Upwards of 200 persons or more—military and non-military alike—were executed in the wake of the 20 July events.